YizeZhang/Net_Diff/README.md

    2. Support PPP-AR using GFZ integer clocks

+   3. Add options for BDS PPP-AR

-   3. Fix bug of download the latest broadcast ephemeris
+   4. Fix bug of download the latest broadcast ephemeris